Mariupol: Public organizations

 There are about 300 public associations, including 22 trade-union organizations, about 40 political parties, 16 youth groups, four women's organizations, 37 associations of veterans and disabled, and 134 national and cultural societies.

 Sports

-Mariupol is the hometown of the nationally famous swimmer Oleksandr Sydorenko who lived in the city, until his death on 20 February 2022.
+Mariupol is the hometown of the nationally famous swimmer Oleksandr Sydorenko who lived in the city until his death on 20 February 2022.

 FC Mariupol is a football club, with a great sport traditions and a history of participation at the European level competitions.

-The water polo team, the «Ilyichevets», is the undisputed champion of Ukraine.
+The water polo team, the "Ilyichevets", is the undisputed champion of Ukraine.
 It has won the Ukrainian championship 11 times.
 Every year it plays in the European Champion Cup and Russian championship.

 Azovstal' Canoeing Club on the Kalmius River.
 Vitaly Yepishkin – third place in the World Cup in the 200m K-2.

-Azovmash Basketball Club, similarly to the "Ilichevets" Water-polo Club, has numerous national championship titles.
+Azovmash Basketball Club, like the "Ilichevets" Water-polo Club, has numerous national championship titles.
 Significant successes were obtained as well by the Mariupol schools of boxing, Greco-Roman wrestling, artistic gymnastics, and other types of sport.

 Sports building in the city (count 585):